vault27/Foundation/paloalto.md

 - Configuration is written to template
 - Template is addded to stack - 8 max
+- Template can be added to different stacks
+- You can use template stack variables to replace IP addresses, group IDs, and interfaces
 - NGFW is connected to max one stack
 - A Panorama administrator can override the template settings at the stack level: add options to stack directly
 - A local administrator can also perform overrides directly on an individual device if necessary - we chose an object and there is a button in the bottom: Override
+- Stack have a configurable priority order to ensure that Panorama pushes only one value for any duplicate setting
+- Different firewall models - different stacks

+Configuration

+- Create Template: Panorama > Templates > Add - Name + VSYS
+- Commit to Panorama
+- Fill the template with options via Templates Sections: Network and Device
+- Create a Stack: Panorama > Templates > Add Stack - Assign a template to it + assign devices + default VSYS
+- The Template at the top of the Stack has the highest priority in the presence of overlapping config
+- Commit to Panorama and devices

 ### Device groups - to control policies and objects